Callum Cockerill-Mollett: Tamworth

 On 11 October 2021, it was confirmed that Cockerill-Mollett had signed for Southern League Premier Division Central side Tamworth.

 After a period of matches on the bench, Cockerill-Mollett made his Tamworth debut on 30 October 2021, in an FA Trophy 3rd qualifying round fixture away at Spalding United.
-Callum played for 81 minutes, before being replaced by Cameron Howkins.
+He played for 81 minutes, before being replaced by Cameron Howkins.
 The match finished 1-1, with Tamworth winning the tie 4-2 on penalties.

-Callum made his Southern League Premier Division Central debut for Tamworth in an away fixture with Needham Market on 20 November 2021, but it was a debut to forget as the player was substituted on the 28th minute for after going down with an injury, he was replaced by Martin Riley.
+Cockerill-Mollett made his Southern League Premier Division Central debut for Tamworth in an away fixture with Needham Market on 20 November 2021, but it was a debut to forget as the player was substituted in the 28th minute for after going down with an injury, he was replaced by Martin Riley.
 Tamworth lost the match 1-0.

 Following a long lay off Cockerill-Mollett returned to first team action in a Southern League Premier Division Central fixture away at high flying Coalville Town on 15 January 2022.
-Callum joined the action on the 75th minute in place of Jack Concannon, with Tamworth succumbing to a 4-0 defeat.
+Cockerill-Mollett joined the action in the 75th minute in place of Jack Concannon, with Tamworth succumbing to a 4-0 defeat.

-Following the departures of Gary Smith and Thomas Baillie, and with Scott Rickards in caretaker charge, Cockerill-Mollett was named in the starting line up for the Southern League Premier Division Central home match against Alvechurch on 12 February 2022.
-Callum was withdrawn at half time for Jordan Clement, after the player picked up an injury, and it was Clement who helped Tamworth salvage a 1-1 draw, with a 92nd minute sweetly struck effort.
+Following the departures of Gary Smith and Thomas Baillie, and with Scott Rickards in caretaker charge, Cockerill-Mollett was named in the starting lineup for the Southern League Premier Division Central home match against Alvechurch on 12 February 2022.
+Cockerill-Mollett was withdrawn at half time for Jordan Clement, after the player picked up an injury, and it was Clement who helped Tamworth salvage a 1-1 draw, with a 92nd minute goal.

 On 17 June 2022, it was confirmed via a club newsletter that Cockerill-Mollett would return to pre-season with Tamworth for the 2022–23 season.
 On 2 August 2022, Tamworth confirmed that following an impressive showing in pre-season, Cockerill-Mollett had signed a deal to remain with the club for the 2022–23 season.

-Cockerill-Mollett made his first appearance for Tamworth of the 2022–23 season on 16 August 2022 at home to Rushall Olympic, and also scored his first goal for the club, netting on the 55th minute to put Tamworth into a 2-1 lead, with Tamworth going on to win the match 3-1.
+Cockerill-Mollett made his first appearance for Tamworth of the 2022–23 season on 16 August 2022 at home to Rushall Olympic, and also scored his first goal for the club, netting on the 55th minute to put Tamworth into a 2–1 lead, with Tamworth going on to win the match 3–1.
+He went on to make 42 appearances for The Lambs as they secured the Southern League Premier Division Central title and promotion to National League North.

 International career

 Republic of Ireland

 Cockerill-Mollett was called up to the Republic of Ireland U18s squad for the first time for the Slovakia Cup Tournament in April 2017.
-He made four appearances in the competition, making his debut as a substitute against Czech Republic before starting against Russia and Turkey and coming off the bench for their defeat to host-nation Slovakia.
+He made four appearances in the competition, making his debut as a substitute against the Czech Republic before starting against Russia and Turkey and coming off the bench for their defeat to host-nation Slovakia.